 - BeNCH Community Rehabilitation Company

 - various local voluntary organisations

 Each year the Community Safety Partnership (CSP) consults with the public and local groups on its plans for the coming year to tackle crime and disorder across the District.
-The survey obtained residents' views on whether the Partnership's proposed priorities are correct and how you think we should tackle these.
+The survey seeks residents' views on whether the Partnership's proposed priorities are correct and how you think we should tackle these.
 It gives residents an opportunity to share views on crime and anti-social behaviour in the district and to highlight problems that need to be addressed.
 This survey will support the development of action plans for the Community Safety Partnership in the coming year.

 Please read the draft strategy before answering the questions in the survey.